 This is a strategy that appeals to players who love frequent wins, but it will make 7 your bitter enemy as The Iron Cross sets it up so you hit a win on any number other than 7.

-This bet may not have the lowest house edge, but it is a fun way to play if you want frequent wins.
+The Iron Cross strategy may not have the lowest house edge, but it is a fun way to play if you want frequent wins.
 Remember though, that 7 is the most frequent number thrown in craps.

 The Wild Bettor

-If you are having a night of fun and don't care about losing your bankroll quickly as long as you have the chance to score a big win, then these bets could be for you.
-The house edge will be high and a bet will only last for a single roll, but these proposition bets have high payouts.
+For players wanting a night of fun and have no concern about losing their bankroll quickly in exchange for the chance to score a big win, then these bets could be for you.
+The house edges are high and the strategy will only last for a single roll, but these proposition bets have high payouts.

-- Yo (11) is a very popular proposition bet, and it has a 15 to 1 payout.
-The same bet can be made on 3, but that's less popular due to it being one of the Craps numbers (2, 3 and 12).
+- A Yo bet (11) is a very popular proposition bet, and it has a 15 to 1 payout.
+The same bet can be made on 3, but that's less popular due to it being one of the craps numbers (2, 3 and 12).

-Both Yo and Hi-Lo have a house edge of 11.11%, while bets on 2 or on 12 have a house edge of 13.89%.
+Both Yo and Hi-Lo have a house edge of 11.11%.
 You are taking on a greater risk with these bets, but the risk is a major part of the excitement that makes gambling fun.
 Some people are inclined to take more risks if the potential payoff is big enough, so if that sounds like you, this will be a more entertaining strategy than the aiming for the lowest house edge.
-And if you win you'll be the toast of the table!